signed-project/signed-frontend-react/README.md

 ## post
 * address - source address
-* createdAt - epoch time in milliseconds, serves as the id of the post (!)
+* createdAt - epoch time in milliseconds
+* id - post id: [address,createdAt,id] should be globally unique
 * type - 'post' | 'like' | 'repost' | 'reply'
 * updatedAt - epoch time in milliseconds, the client may reject anything updated in the future
 * text